LuisPaAl/betaPBH/docs/Module_2.md

   - Radiation constant gamma
 * - `H_end`
   - `float`
-  - Inflation energy in GeV
+  - Hubble parameter during inflation given in GeV
 * - `rho_end`
   - `float`
   - Energy density at the end of inflation in GeV^4